Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/senior-dev/tech-bites--concepts.md

 concurrency -- thread pool
-concurrency -- wait-free, lock free connascence https://en.wikipedia.org/wiki/Connascence constructor content age rating -- "Common Sense" Media (private org) https://www.commonsensemedia.org/about-us/our-mission/about-our-ratings content age rating -- culture = Different cultures have different standards for what is age-appropriate: some find graphic violence more acceptable than nudity, and some vice versa.
+concurrency -- wait-free, lock free connascence https://en.wikipedia.org/wiki/Connascence consistency = lack of consistency is the primary long-term killer of large codebases, because it makes it impossible to make any general improvements https://www.seangoedecke.com/large-established-codebases/ constructor content age rating -- "Common Sense" Media (private org) https://www.commonsensemedia.org/about-us/our-mission/about-our-ratings content age rating -- culture = Different cultures have different standards for what is age-appropriate: some find graphic violence more acceptable than nudity, and some vice versa.